Molly Brant

 Molly Brant (c.
 1736 – April 16, 1796), also known as Mary Brant, Konwatsi'tsiaienni, and Degonwadonti, was a Mohawk leader in British New York and Upper Canada in the era of the American Revolution.
 Living in the Province of New York, she was the consort of Sir William Johnson, the British Superintendent of Indian Affairs, with whom she had eight children.
 Joseph Brant, who became a Mohawk leader and war chief, was her younger brother.

 After Johnson's death in 1774, Brant and her children left Johnson Hall in Johnstown, New York, and returned to her native village of Canajoharie, further west on the Mohawk River.
-A Loyalist during the American Revolutionary War, she migrated to British Canada, where she served as an intermediary between British officials and the Iroquois.
+A Loyalist during the American Revolutionary War, she migrated to British Canada, where she served as an intermediary between British officials and the Haudenosaunee.
 After the war, she settled in what is now Kingston, Ontario.
 In recognition of her service to the Crown, the British government gave Brant a pension and compensated her for her wartime losses, including a grant of land.
-When the British ceded their former colonial territory to the United States, most of the Iroquois nations were forced out of New York.
+When the British ceded their former colonial territory to the United States, most of the Haudenosaunee nations were forced out of New York.
 A Six Nations Reserve was established in what is now Ontario.

 Since 1994, Brant has been honored as a Person of National Historic Significance in Canada.
 She was long ignored or disparaged by historians of the United States, but scholarly interest in her increased in the late 20th century.
-She has sometimes been controversial, criticized for being pro-British at the expense of the Iroquois.
+She has sometimes been controversial, criticized for being pro-British at the expense of the Haudenosaunee.
 Known to have been a devout Anglican, she is commemorated on April 16 in the calendar of the Anglican Church of Canada.
 No portraits of her are known to exist; an idealized likeness is featured on a statue in Kingston and on a Canadian stamp issued in 1986.

 Early life

 Little is known for certain about Molly Brant's early life.
 Named Mary, but commonly known as "Molly", she was born around 1736, possibly in the Mohawk village of Canajoharie, or perhaps further west in the Ohio Country.
 Her parents were Christian Mohawks.
-She also had a step-brother named Joseph Brant, not to be confused as biological siblings.
 French Jesuit missionaries had converted many Mohawk to Catholicism in their early colonial years.
 By the mid-18th century, however, English influence had grown in New York.
 Christian Mohawk tended to realign as Anglicans.
 Brant may have been the child named Mary who was christened at the chapel at Fort Hunter, near the Lower Castle, another Mohawk village, on April 13, 1735.
 If so, her parents were named Margaret and Cannassware.
 Most historians believe that her father was named Peter.
 Joseph Brant, born in 1743, was Molly's brother or half-brother.